kubewarden/docs/docs/security/threat-model.md

 **Mitigation**
 Webhook fails closed.

 Kubewarden is failed closed.
 Thus, we should be fine.

+(Failing closed means that if, for any reason, Kubewarden stops responding or crashes, the API server will reject the request by default, even if the request would be accepted by Kubewarden in normal situations)

 ## Threat  6 - Attacker gains access to a cluster admin credential